rwxrob/cmdbox/README.md

   previous CmdBox versions (and CmdTab) simply import `cmdbox-help` and `cmdbox-version` like any others.

-* A true rooted node tree of commands was discarded in favor of a flat map registry of internal commands despite the potential key name conflicts due to the unnecessary complication it incurred upon the otherwise light, clear, and intuitive command creation and declaration syntax with `cmdbox.New()`.
+* A true rooted node tree of commands (creating essentially a grammar for every composite command) was discarded in favor of a flat map registry of internal commands despite the potential key name conflicts due to the unnecessary complication it incurred upon the otherwise light, clear, and intuitive command creation and declaration syntax with `cmdbox.New()`.
+For every composite monolith there is a first-level set of commands, which are also recognized through multicall binaries (like BusyBox).
+Every first-level command may have one or more commands of its own.
+But that is the extent of command depth.
+Everything after that is considered arguments to one of the first or second or third level commands.

 * To this day, command options plague developers and users by different ways of dealing with single or double dashes, the equals sign, single